jacopoc/mcp-server-for-apache-ofbiz/README.md

 - **Local MCP server** (`src/server-local.ts`) — communicates with the MCP client via stdio transport.
 - **Remote MCP server** (`src/server-remote.ts`) — communicates with the MCP client via MCP Streamable HTTP transport.

-The servers are modular and dynamically discover MCP tools contained in the `tools` directory.
+The servers dynamically discover MCP tools contained in the `tools` directory.

 Each tool is defined and implemented in its own file.
-For example, the sample tool `tools/findProductById.ts` invokes an endpoint in Apache OFBiz to retrieve product information for a given ID.
+For example, the sample tool `tools/findProductById.ts` invokes an endpoint in Apache OFBiz to retrieve product information for a given product ID.
 This works with an out-of-the-box (OOTB) OFBiz instance with the `rest-api` plugin installed.

+New tools can be published by simply including their definition files in the `tools` folder.

+The remote server:
+- is compliant with the latest MCP specifications
+- supports authorization according to the MCP recommendations (OAuth Authorization Code Flow with support for Metadata discovery, Dynamic Client Registration, etc...)
+- supports the token exchange OAuth flow in order to obtain a valid token for the backend system
+- performs token validation with configurable scopes and audience verification
+- provides rate limiting features to protect the MCP server and the backend server from denial of service attacks
+- allows CORS restrictions

 ---